How Loan Officers Qualify Borrowers

 How Loan Officers Qualify Borrowers?
 The initial interview:

-• What this means is if you are a loan officer who is employed by an FDIC Bank, you do not have to be licensed in many states and are exempt from taking and passing the NMLS Exam
+These licensing requirements apply to mortgage brokers and mortgage bankers.
+However, FDIC-insured banks are exempt from state licensing requirements.
+This means that if a loan officer is employed by an FDIC bank, they do not need to be licensed in many states and are exempt from taking and passing the NMLS exam.

 About Gustan Cho Associates